 What, when and how?

-The show is recorded twice monthly.
-We publish a new episode every other Friday.
+The show is released as three seasons per year.
+We publish a new episode during a season every other Friday.

 If you’re a podcast nerd, then you might be interested in knowing what kit we use and how we produce the show.
-Usually the show is recorded in James’s studio at Beantin HQ in Stockholm or Studio Axbom in Solna.
+Usually the show is recorded with James at Beantin HQ in Stockholm and Per in Studio Axbom in Solna.

-Designer, web analyst and optimiser.
-I’ve been experimenting with, creating and managing digital activities since going online as a teenager in 1986 and professionally since the late 90s.
+Designer, digital analyst and economist.
+James has been experimenting with, creating and managing digital activities since going online as a teenager in 1986 and professionally since the late 90s.

 Over 100 consultancy projects spanning small companies to large multi-nationals.
-Using data to feed the design process makes my eyes light up.
-My degree is in economics.
+Using data to feed the design process makes James’s eyes light up.
+His degree is in economics.

 My reason for doing what I do